Croydon/voc-trainer/readme.md

 Requirements:
  * PHP >= 5.4
- * MariaDB/MySQL 5.6
+ * MariaDB/MySQL >= 5.6

-In theory it should also work with PHP 5.3 and older version of the database, however neither it's recommend to run these version, nor it is tested in any way.
+In theory it should also work with PHP 5.3 and older version of the database, however neither it's recommend to run these versions, nor is it tested in any way.

 Steps:
  * Import the database schema into your database